shabin5785/Golang_notes/Go_3.md

 complex typ es with many met hods to be bui lt up by the composition of several fields, providing a few met hods.

+-Usual ly we selec t and cal l a met hod in the same expression, as in p.Distance(), but it’s possible to sep arate these two operat ions.
+The selec tor p.Distance yields a method value, a function that binds a met hod (Point.Distance) to a specific receiver value p.
+This function can then be invoked without a receiver value; it needs only the non-receiver arguments